Voronoi Cells in Metric Algebraic Geometry of Plane Curves: Curvature and the Evolute

 \section{Curvature and the Evolute}

 Curvature of plane curves, osculating circles and evolutes have interested mathematicians since antiquity.
-As early as 200 BCE, Apollonius mentioned evolutes in Book V of \textit{Conics} \cite{bce}.
 We refer readers to works of Salmon in the 19th century \cite{Salmon1, Salmon2} and to modern lectures by Fuchs and Tabachnikov outlining this history \cite[Chapter 3]{Fuchs}.

 We now discuss the minimal radius of curvature of a plane curve.
 This is one of the two quantities which determines the reach, see Equation \ref{eqn:reach_min}.
-There are many ways to define the radius of curvature of a plane curve.
-We use the definition of Cauchy \cite[91]{cauchy}.

-\begin{definition} Let $X\subset \mathbb{R}^2$ be an algebraic curve and $p \in X$ be a smooth point.
-The \emph{center of curvature} at $p$ is the intersection of the normal line to $X$ at p and the normal line to $X$ at a point infinitely close to $p$.
-The \emph{radius of curvature} at $p$ is the distance from $p$ to its center of curvature.
-The (unsigned) \emph{curvature} is the reciprocal of the radius of curvature.
-The \emph{osculating circle} at $p$ is the circle tangent to $X$ at $p$ centered at the center of curvature with radius equal to the radius of curvature. \end{definition}
+\begin{definition} Let $X\subset \mathbb{R}^2$ be an algebraic curve and $p \in X$ be a smooth point that is not a point of inflection.
+The \emph{osculating circle} at $p$ is the circle that passes through $p$ and an additional pair of points infinitesimally close to $p$.
+The \emph{center of curvature} at $p$ is the center of the osculating circle at $p$.
+The \emph{radius of curvature} at $p$ is the distance from $p$ to its center of curvature. \end{definition}

-Modern mathematicians may feel uncomfortable with the language of ``infinitely close points.''
 An alternative definition of center and radius of curvature can be given using envelopes.

-\begin{definition} The \emph{envelope} of a one-parameter family of plane algebraic curves given implicitly by ${F(x,y,t)=0}$ is a curve that touches every member of the family tangentially.
+\begin{definition} The \emph{envelope} of a one-parameter family of algebraic plane curves given implicitly by ${F(x,y,t)=0}$ is a curve that touches every member of the family tangentially.
 The envelope is the variety defined by the ideal

 \end{definition}